cstavitsky/se-friend/README.md

 A ChatGPT-generated chrome extension that remembers key/value pairs for query parameters used in the Sentry SE team's [demo app](https://application-monitoring-react-dot-sales-engineering-sf.appspot.com/).

+## Why?

+I wanted to see if we could automate some simple minor tasks for the SE team that are annoying but not problematic enough to spend significant resources on.
+For example, it would be nice for no SE to have to remember all the correct key/value pairs of query parameters to pass in during a demo -- you should be able to select options visually.

 ### Before
 ![Screenshot 2024-01-26 at 2 33 09 PM](https://github.com/cstavitsky/se-friend/assets/12092849/52929c42-009a-410f-8b59-2e1f95d43f7b)